xjseabrum/LING5448-OOAD/Project4 (FLGS)/README-FLGS.md

 ```

 And that the demonstrator flees (and a new one spawns) when the cookie monster visits (ex: Day 3):

-_Note: bold parts added here in the README for emphasis_
+_Note: The double asterisks are added here in the README for emphasis_
 ```text
 Guy says: Cashier Ernie reports: 4 customer(s) visited the store today.
 Guy says: Demonstrator **Qayiaebo** arrived.